 It also has a reputation for being one of the rowdiest places in the league, and during they one year spent in the Championship, they averaged about 45,000 per game there.
 It’s the seventh biggest stadium in the country, and when I was there, on a Wednesday night in the Championship in January, they had 45,000 people!

-Here is a panorama I took during the tour (and check out the tour guide’s Geordie accent!):
+Here is a panorama I took during the St. James Park tour (and check out the tour guide’s Geordie accent!):

 There was an earlier club playing at St. James’ Park in 1886, and it merged with another to form Newcastle United in 1892.
 They quickly became a national power, winning the league three times and making five FA Cup Finals by 1911 (they lost four of them).
 They won the Cup again in 1924 and 1932, but were relegated in 1934.
 After World War II they surged again, winning three FA Cups in the first half of the 1950s, then were relegated again for a few years in the 60s.

-They were pretty ordinary until the early 90s, when they signed a man — nay, a god if you ask the locals — named Alan Shearer.
+They were pretty ordinary until the early 90s, but then they signed a man — nay, a god if you ask the locals — named Alan Shearer.

 Anyway, here is a video of his six best goals (according to him), and featuring his classic Newcastle accent.
 He is now a regular commentator on the BBC.

-I will add that the image of him running around with his right arm in the air is, for my generation, the equivalent of Joe Montana sticking both arms up in the air after tossing a touchdown pass.
+I will add that the image of him running around with his right arm in the air is, for my generation of Americans, the equivalent of Joe Montana sticking both arms up in the air after tossing a touchdown pass.

 After Shearer retired in 2006, another decline began, with relegation in 2009, finishing above 10th in the Premier League only once, and getting relegated again in 2016.
 But, as in 2009, they crushed the Championship and came back up in a year.